COMMERCIAL OFFICE SPACE IN DUBLIN OHIO

 Jenna has been an economic development professional since 2013.
 Starting in Delaware County, she implemented economic and community development activities for the County including the business retention and expansion initiatives and CDBG program.
 Jenna also served as the Economic Development Manager for the City of Whitehall where she advanced the City’s business retention and expansion program, launched a podcast, implemented a micro-grant program during the COVID-19 pandemic, and managed significant redevelopment projects for the City.
 Prior starting in the economic development field, Jenna began her time in public service at the Greene County Board of Developmental Disabilities.

 Jenna has a Bachelor of Arts in Motion Picture History, Theory and Criticism from Wright State University and a Master of Public Administration from the University of Dayton.
-She currently serves as the Vice President of the Mid-Ohio Development Exchange Board of Directors and is a member of Ohio Economic Development Association, the International Economic Development Council, and NAIOP.
+She currently serves as President of the Mid-Ohio Development Exchange Board of Directors and is a member of Ohio Economic Development Association, the International Economic Development Council, and NAIOP.
 Jenna also holds the designation of Certified Economic Developer (CEcD) from the International Economic Development Council.

 Kirby Dearth joined the City of Dublin as Economic Development Administrator in 2022.
 He is responsible for building relationships with businesses in the Perimeter, Shier Rings and Bridge Street Business Districts of the City, as well as DubLink Transport, the city-owned fiber optic highway.